-Institute of Technical Thermodynamics
+Institute of Engineering Thermodynamics

-The Institute of Technical Thermodynamics at the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt -DLR) in Stuttgart, with further research facilities in Cologne, Ulm and Hamburg, does research in the field of efficient energy storage systems that conserve natural resources, and next generation energy conversion technologies with a staff of 150 scientific and technical employees, engineers and doctoral candidates.
+The Institute of Engineering Thermodynamics at the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt -DLR) in Stuttgart, with further research facilities in Cologne, Ulm, Oldenburg and Hamburg, does research in the field of efficient energy storage systems that conserve natural resources, and next generation energy conversion technologies with a staff of 180 scientific and technical employees, engineers and doctoral candidates.
 The spectrum of activities ranges from theoretical studies to laboratory work for basic research and to the operation of pilot plants.
 These experimental and theoretical studies are accompanied by systems analysis studies to analyse the associated technological, environmental and economic potential and situate it in a larger overall context of the energy economy by means of scenarios.

 Electrochemical Energy Technology

-Picture of the Month
+Flyer of the Institute

-... at the Helmholtz Institute Ulm (HIU)
+Jobs at the Institute

 Copyright © 2023 German Aerospace Center (DLR).
 All rights reserved.